 As noted in the biography, Schexnayder, formerly of Dumas, was the lead sponsor of several bills enhancing the Freedom of Information Act.
 She was the lead sponsor of a bill creating the Arkansas Ethics Commission and a bill creating sales tax for a research center and endowed chair at UAMS in alcohol abuse prevention.

 Schexnayder now lives in Little Rock.
 She will be formally inducted into the Arkansas Women’s Hall of Fame on Aug.
 29 at the Statehouse Convention Center in Little Rock.

 For information about purchasing tickets, go to http://www.arwomenshalloffame.com/purchase-tickets.

 Schexnayder is the second past APW president named to the Arkansas Women’s Hall of Fame.
 Dorothy Stuck, a founding APW member who served as president in 1953, was inducted into the Hall of Fame in 2017.
 At the time, the group was known as Arkansas Newspaper Women.

 Roberta Fulbright, another APW legend who helped get the group off the ground, was inducted into the Arkansas Women’s Hall of Fame in 2015.

-photo caption: Charlotte Schexnayder, a founding member of APW, poses with Mary Hightower (left) and Kristin Netterstrom Higgins (right) in March.
+photo caption: Charlotte Schexnayder, an early member of APW, poses with Mary Hightower (left) and Kristin Netterstrom Higgins (right) in March.
 The Arkansas Women’s Hall of Fame announced April 22 that Schexnayder was one of seven women they would induct in 2019.